gear-foundation/gear-wiki/docs/idea/account/gear-bonus.md

 # Gear interface

-1. Gear provides an interface to check and claim available GRB: [claim.gear-tech.io/](https://claim.gear-tech.io/).
+1. Gear provides an easy-to-use interface to check and claim available GRB tokens: [claim.gear-tech.io/](https://claim.gear-tech.io/).

 ![img alt](./img/claim-grb-1.png)

-2. Click the `Connect` button to select an account that was specified for the event and can be worthy of the bonus.
+2. Click the `Connect` button to connect your Substrate account that is eligible for the bonus tokens.

-3. If GRB is available to claim, the interface will provide a `Claim` option.
-Available GRB balance will be shown on the top right corner.
+3. If GRB is available to claim, the interface will display a `Claim` button.
+Your available GRB balance will be shown on the top right corner.

 # Polkadot/Substrate portal

-In this article, we will demonstrate how to check if you’ve been awarded with GRB tokens, and how you can access them.
+Polkadot/Substrate portal enables to check if you’ve been awarded with GRB tokens and access them.

-## Step 1.
+### Step 1.

-Head over to [the Polkadot / Substrate Portal](https://polkadot.js.org/apps) app.
+Head over to [the Polkadot/Substrate Portal](https://polkadot.js.org/apps) app.
 Ensure that your account is added to the wallet and is available for all networks.

 ![img alt](./img/screen-1.png)